Maheshivara/simple-user-api/README.md

 # simple-user-api
-A little and simple API for save user in a MySQL database
+A little and simple API for save user in a SQLite database